 2. French drivers do drive fast, but cyclists are considered part of the way of life and therefore treated with respect.
 You won't find drivers trying to squeeze past as they do here and they will mostly wait patiently for oncoming traffic before overtaking.

-3. There are virtually thousands of small lanes to cycle on, and with a good map (I recommend the IGN Tourisme et Découvert Top 100 series which has a brilliant 1 cm. - 1 km. scale) you can navigate from point to point without touching a larger road.
+3. There are virtually thousands of small lanes to cycle on, and with a good map (I recommend the IGN Tourisme et Découvert Top 100 series (only available online) which has a brilliant 1 cm. - 1 km. scale) you can navigate from point to point without touching a larger road.
 There are also many redundant rail tracks converted to leisure routes, with generous width and smooth tarmac surface.

 4, French B & B accommodation is excellent, includes a good breakfast and is reasonably priced, and after a long day's ride there are plenty of good restaurants - the food is great and the wine is even better....what else do you need!

 Getting to France with your bike is easy and I have listed the different ways below.